What do you do when nothing’s coming? How do you show up for the creative work you long to be doing when you don’t have time for it?

 Pretend you have a magic genie or fairy godmother to grant your wishes.
-What do you wish for?
+What are your creative wishes?
 When you aren’t worried about what’s appropriate or possible, what are you truly hungry for?
+Write in the present tense as if it’s already happening if that feels good.
 Take the lid off your desire and write with unbridled abandon.

-Make a list of things that you love.
+Make a list of things that make your heart sing.
 Let your list be eclectic, far-reaching, and true.
+Reclaim your enthusiasm by celebrating its uniqueness.
 Release any pressure to explain your exuberance.